- 1. Introduction

 Information about the property should be shared with Combined Fire Control (CFC) to ensure that the relevant operational fire staff are suitably knowledgeable to respond appropriately in the case of a fire.

-The CFC record will be updated with information about risk reduction e.g. through modification of the hoarding behaviour or clearance of the items.
+The CFC record will be updated with information about risk reduction e.g. through modification of the hoarding behavior or clearance of the items. .

 15. The Police

 The Police may be called to properties where there are hoarding issues for a variety of reasons.
 These reasons may include, but are not limited to: concern for the welfare of the person(s) occupying the property; anti-social behavior issues; reports of theft/burglaries at the premises.